rubel-sh/todo-app/readme.md

-# Full STACK TODO APP
+# MERN STACK TODO APP

 Anyone with an account can Add, Manage or delete tasks.
 User can sign in with Google or create account with Email and password